Trauma Informed, Ethically Mindful Strategic Guidance

 It's time for something different

-I will be cutting down on video calls this year so there will be once or twice a month where you can book a call with me for us to connect outside of any 1:1 Service Requests.
+I will be cutting down on video calls this year, but inside my group, there will be once or twice a month where you can book a personal 1:1 call with me.

 Bown moth on a juniper plant on a sunny day

-Encouraging supportive environments that help facilitate learning, healing, and optimal wellness.
+Supportive environments help facilitate learning, healing, and optimal wellness.

 MY PERSONAL STANCE AS A MENTAL HEALTH AND DISABILITY ADVOCATE